Fit for Firefighting: How to Train When Lives Depend on It

 Other explosive movements:

-Step No. 3: Work One Side at a Time
+Step 3: Work One Side at a Time

 Unilateral movements, a true test of core strength, involve loading one side with weight in order to resist rotation.
 By carrying or holding weight to one side while performing a movement, you cause numerous spinal stabilizers to activate.
 When do firefighters carry something that's equally balanced?
 Never.
-Think: ax in right hand and distressed damsel over left shoulder.
+It's more like: ax in right hand and distressed fire victim over left shoulder.

 Full-body unilateral movements:

-When unexpected gut-checks occur in life, at work, we must to learn to adapt.
+When unexpected gut-checks occur in life or at work, we must to learn to adapt.
 Nothing is more chaotic than the scene of a fire.
 A firefighter must burst through a building to rescue someone.
-He activates his core to kick down a door, heft a beam, carry a small child or climb a tree to get your neighbor's cat.
+They activate their core to kick down a door, heft a beam, carry a small child, or even climb a tree to get your neighbor's cat.

-Start with 3 rounds, 30 seconds each.
+Start with 3 rounds of 30 seconds each.
 Build to a maximum of 60 seconds per round:

 A firefighter's shoulders take a beating, so finish your workouts with a direct hit on your upper back.
-Strengthening the muscles that stabilize the shoulder blades allow you to carry heavy loads, like the average obese American.
+Strengthening the muscles that stabilize the shoulder blades allows you to carry heavy loads.
 The goal with this movement is to pull your shoulders down and back.